LeoAntunesBrombilla/TheSupercalifragilisticexpialidociousDots/README.md

 | Extra: font (Hack)      | yes             |

 ### Create Icons
-Some apps like `btnx-config` and TLauncher require you to create an icon, since they where installed/built from source!
+Some apps like `MySql Workbench` and `TLauncher` require you to create an icon, since they where installed/built from source!
+For that, we'll use `alacarte`/`main-menu`, for creating the a "new Item".
+Open it >> "New Item" >> add the following data for each app:

+**TLauncher**
+Name: TLauncher
+Command: java -jar <path_to_jar_executable>
+Comment: Minecraft Launcher
+Icon: <select_icon_from_"~/Pictures/app_icons`">

+**MySql Workbench**
+(note: this one is already added, just search it up and edit it)
+Name: MySQL Workbench
+Command: env GTK_THEME='Adwaita-dark' mysql-workbench %f
+Comment: MySQL Database Design, Administration and Development Tool
+Icon: <leave_default>

 ## Gnome Extensions
 The following are a list of my personal favorite gnome-extensions